kkpan11/semu-c64/README.md

 RISCV32-Mcycles of boot time which I stated on reddit is rather inaccurate.
-I measured it by a simple manual checking when to stop the emulation (with a limit on the `vm.insn_count` variable) and checked it to "about when I could" login with the PC build of the simulator.
-That is, of course, more than just "boot time" and also includes actual run time after boot and I underestimated the time it would take me to kill the PC emulator.
+I measured it by a simple manual checking when to stop the emulation (with a limit on the `vm.insn_count` variable) and checked it to "about when I could successfully login" with the PC build of the simulator.
+That is, of course, more than just "boot time" and also includes actual run time after boot and I underestimated the time it ran still after boot this way.
 IOW, I didn't intend to throw dirt onto Linux :D

 I have changed the code now to optionally enable a stop when the string `buildroot login:` is encountered on the simulated UART.
-This is of course, not really an elegant way to do it, but it works and it gives 100% repeated cycle count numbers when the boot process is emulated on PC.
+This is of course, not really an elegant way to do it, but it works and it gives 100% repeated cycle count numbers when the boot process is emulated on the PC.
 I really like `semu` as an emulator (and have other ideas what one could do to with it which are more practically oriented), however there is a lot of additional tooling which could be implemented around it.